Régis Schultz

 Régis Schultz (born 10 December 1968) is a French businessman, who is the CEO of JD Sports.
-During his career, Schultz has been president ofretail at Al-Futtaim Group, CEO of French retail chain Monoprix and member of the executive committee of Groupe Casino, CEO of Darty, CEO of French retailer BUT and a senior executive at Kingfisher PLC.
+During his career, Schultz has been president of retail at Al-Futtaim Group, CEO of French retail chain Monoprix and member of the executive committee of Groupe Casino, CEO of Darty, CEO of French retailer BUT and a senior executive at Kingfisher PLC.

 Early life

 Schultz graduated from Paris Dauphine University in 1993.

 Career

 Early career

 Schultz started his career with the Pernod Ricard Group as Financial Controller at Orangina, becoming Chief Financial Officer of CSR Pampryl in 1997.

 In 2000, he joined Kingfisher plc starting in Castorama France as Chief Financial Officer and then became the Deputy Chief Executive Officer.

 In 2003, he moved to London to be the Strategy and Development Director of Kingfisher, member of the executive board, stepping up as Chief Financial Officer, Commercial Director and finally Chief Operating Officer for the subsidiary of Kingfisher, B&Q (Block & Quayle).

 In 2008, Schultz became Chief Executive Officer (CEO) of the French furniture retailer BUT, after the leveraged buyout from Goldman Sachs and Colony Capital.
 After a successful turnaround at BUT, he joins Darty PLC as Chief Executive Officer and Chairman of Darty France in 2013.

 Following the take over by Fnac in 2016, he became the chairman and CEO of Monoprix and member of the Casino Group executive committee.

 In September 2022, he succeeded Peter Cowgill as CEO of JD Sports.